 Healthy oceans equal healthy fish for the world’s poorest

 Ultimately, overfishing impairs the functioning of ecosystems and reduces biodiversity, with negative repercussions for sustainable social and economic development.
-Based on an analysis of fishing stocks, world marine fish stocks operating within biologically sustainable levels declined from 90% in the mid-1970s to 69% in 2013².
+Based on an analysis of fishing stocks, world marine fish stocks operating within biologically sustainable levels declined from 90 percent in the mid-1970s to 69 percent in 2013 .

 What is particularly significant is that a decline in fish populations poses greater risks for poor people in developing countries.
 According to the United Nations, 795 million people do not have enough to eat.
 460 million of these people live in major fish-dependent nations, countries like the Philippines, Indonesia, and Mozambique.
 Seafood is a crucial source of healthy protein and important micronutrients like iron, omega-3 fatty acids, zinc and vitamins A and B12.

 Healthy oceans equal healthy terrestrial ecosystems

 Our seas and oceans have provided us with all these benefits while at the same time absorbing large chunks of the environmental implications our polluting activities have created.
 Since the beginning of the industrial revolution, the ocean has absorbed about one third of the carbon dioxide released by human activities, thereby mitigating the full impact of climate change.

 What is more, since river basins, marine ecosystems and the atmosphere are all part of hydrological systems, the effects of such pollution are often felt far from their source.
 In many coastal communities, pollution and eutrophication, which is the consequence of excessive nutrients in water, frequently owing to runoff from the land, causing dense plant growth and the death of animal life.

-The ocean provides benefits to economic sectors such as fisheries, energy, tourism, and transport and shipping, as well as ‘non-market’ benefits such as climate regulation, carbon sequestration, habitat and biodiversity, among many others¹.
+The ocean provides benefits to economic sectors such as fisheries, energy, tourism, and transport and shipping, as well as ‘non-market’ benefits such as climate regulation, carbon sequestration, habitat and biodiversity, among many others .
 And yet, its health is failing.
 Surely there must be no doubt in anyone’s mind that our health will also suffer too as a consequence.